2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 **The Diffie-Hellman key exchange between Alice and Bob takes place as follows:**

-- Alice and Bob agree on two common numbers: $p$ and $g$. $p$ is a prime number, and the larger the number, the more secure Diffie-Hellman will be. $g$ is a primitive root of $p$.
+- Alice and Bob agree on two common numbers: $p$ and $g$. $p$ is a prime number, and the larger the value of $p$, the more secure the Diffie-Hellman algorithm will be. $g$ is a primitive root of $p$.
 These two numbers can be communicated openly on an unsecured network.
 They represent the equivalent of **the color yellow** in the previous analogy.
 It is therefore important that Alice and Bob use exactly the same values for $p$ and $g$.
 - Once these parameters have been defined, Alice and Bob each choose a secret random number.
 Alice names her secret random number $a$ (equivalent to **the color red**) and Bob names his $b$ (equivalent to **the color blue**).
 These numbers must remain secret.
 - Instead of directly exchanging the numbers $a$ and $b$, each party calculates $A$ and $B$ as follows: